Satellites of spherical subgroups: Virtual Poincar e polynomials of

 If $H$ is connected, it is sometimes easier to compute directly $\tP_{G/H}(t)$ using Theorem \ref{Th:Brion-Peyre} and \cite[Theorem 1(c)]{BPe}, instead of computing $\tP_{X'}(t)$.
 Then we get $\tP_{G/H_\varnothing}(t)$ from $\tP_X(t)$ and $\tP_{G/H}(t)$ by (\ref{eq:P-one}).
 We can argue in this way for cases 2, 5, 6, 7a, 7b, 9, 10, 11, 13.

-If $H$ is connected, it is sometimes possible to compute $\tP_{G/H_\varnothing}(t)$ even without the knowledge of $X$.
-Indeed, it is sometimes possible to deduce the conjugacy class of the parabolic isotropy group $P$ of a point in $X'$ by dimension reasons.
+Still if $H$ is connected, it is alternatively possible to compute $\tP_{G/H_\varnothing}(t)$ even without the knowledge of $X$.
+Indeed, it is sometimes possible to deduce the conjugacy class of the parabolic stabilizer $P$ of a point in $X'$ just by dimension reasons.
 Then we get $\tP_{G/H_\varnothing}(t)$ since

 Consider for example the case 12 of Table \ref{tab:P} where $G= {\bf F}_4$ and $H={\bf B}_4$.
 Then $\dim G/H = 52 - 36 = 16$.
 So $\dim G/P = 15$ and $\dim P = 37$.
 Hence, for dimension reasons, $P$ is conjugate to a parabolic subgroup whose semisimple Levi part is either of type either ${\bf B}_3$, or of type ${\bf C}_3$.
 In both cases, we get (assuming that $P$ contains the standard Borel subgroup $B$) that